Week 04: Linked Lists and Hash Tables (Lab)

 Hash Tables

 One of the ways to create a hash table in C++ is to use std::unordered_map.
-Here is an example:
+Sample code is presented on this and the following slide.

 #include <iostream>